teamxongroh/xongroh/README.md

 This repository contains information about the Xongroh social marketplace's API endpoints and how to interact with them.
 Xongroh is the first-ever social marketplace designed exclusively for Creators, providing a platform for creative individuals to connect, showcase their work, and engage with their audience.

+**Stay tuned for more updates and features as we continue to enhance the Xongroh platform.
+We're constantly working to provide a seamless experience for both creators and users.**

+**⚠Important Notice:** The Vercel deployment has been temporarily paused to align the codebase and model structure with the MongoDB database.
+The ongoing backend deployment maintains a continuous connection with the MongoDB database, hindering updates to the MongoDB models.
+To facilitate changes in the MongoDB models, it is essential to terminate the existing connection.

 ## Getting Started

 Stay tuned for more updates and features as we continue to enhance the Xongroh platform.
 We're constantly working to provide a seamless experience for both creators and users.

 ## API Endpoints